earthai-tech/fusionlab-learn/docs/source/user_guide/components.rst

   relationships between past inputs and future inputs, or between dynamic and static features).

-The specific attention components provided by ``fusionlab`` build upon or adapt these fundamental concepts for various purposes within time series modeling.
+The specific attention components provided by ``fusionlab-learn`` build upon or adapt these fundamental concepts for various purposes within time series modeling.